Skip to main content

 GreenSweep is built on a different premise: diaspora communities are not recipients.
 They are agents.

-They are already functioning as financial conduits.
-Remittances from diaspora workers exceed official development assistance by a factor of three globally.
+, remittances to low- and middle-income countries reached $656 billion in 2023 — more than three times official development assistance.
 These are people who have already decided to send capital home, who have already accepted the cost of maintaining two households, two networks, two commitments.
 They are not going to be persuaded by guilt.
 They are motivated by something far more durable: obligation, identity, and the knowledge that their decisions carry weight in places they care about.
+For why that signal is under-appreciated by grant-making institutions, see What a Remittance Knows.

 What GreenSweep does is ask them to redirect value that is already moving toward the places they come from, toward environmental projects that matter to those places.
 Not additional money.
 Not a new sacrifice.
 A choice about where existing value gets pointed.